-- read Department of Health Are COVID-19 vaccines safe?
+- read Department of Health Are COVID-19 vaccines safe? ₫ - call the National Coronavirus Hotline of to get reliable information from the Australian Government.

 If the employee gives a legitimate reason for not being vaccinated, the employee and their employer should consider whether there are any other options available instead of vaccination.

 This could include alternative work arrangements, such as asking the employee to perform different duties or to work from home.
 Find out more at Alternative work arrangements.